Roger (American Dad!): History

-According to "Frannie 911", Roger has been on earth for over 60 years, having arrived in 1947 as a result of being tricked, led to believe he was "The Decider" in whose hands the fate of mankind rested, when in fact he was serving the role of a crash test dummy.
+According to "Frannie 911", Roger has been on Earth for over 60 years, having arrived in 1947 as a result of being tricked, led to believe he was "The Decider" in whose hands the fate of humankind rested, when in fact he was serving the role of a crash test dummy.
 Earlier, after causing his aunt's spaceship to crash, Roger lived with a family of pioneer fur trappers that died traveling on the Oregon Trail in the episode "OreTron Trail".
 There is also the possibility, he or another member of his alien race came to earth in early antiquity, evidenced by the premiere of season 13: in the episode, a stone carving is depicted as an alien bearing physical similarities to Roger, the alien squatting above a pyramid with two Egyptians presumably praising him and hieroglyph characters surrounding them.
 In the episode "Naked to the Limit, One More Time" however, it is evidenced that Roger remains on Earth by will, the episode revealing that he can simply call for his alien kind's spaceship to return him to his birth planet if he so desires.

 Details on Roger's actual family and pre-Earth life have yet to be shown on the series.
 Although in the episode "Lost in Space", a brief clip revealed that prior to Roger's life on Earth, he was involved in a homosexual romantic relationship with another member of his alien race, Zing; however, Roger cheated on Zing, blatantly making out with a human male in front of him.
 It's also been revealed in the episode "I Am the Walrus" that Roger ate his father when he turned 15.
 Roger revealed in the episode "OreTron Trail", that he once visited Earth before in the 1800s after crash landing with his aunt Caroline and she died on impact.

 Roger came into contact with the Smith family when he saved Stan's life back when Roger was a fugitive of Area 51 (four years prior to the show's beginnings).
 Feeling he owed Roger a life debt because of this, Stan rescued him from government capture and allowed him to live in his home.
 Stan has allowed this in defiance of his employer, the CIA.
-Roger now covertly lives in the Smith home.
-Roger uses the Smith's attic as his hideout/room/bar.
+Roger now lives in the Smith home and uses the attic as his hideout/room/bar.